Deirror/rssagg/README.md

 I used Thunder Client Extension in VS Code to perform the REST Requests above.

-Must have installed
+Install
 -

--  go version go1.21.3
+-  go version go 1.21.3
 -  go install github.com/pressly/goose/v3/cmd/goose@latest
 -  and other tools which you can find in **Boot.Dev** tutorial